paulkoerbitz/pauls-blog/src/posts/ultralearning-book-summary.md

     otherwise it might be wrong, misleading and hurtful.

 You need to be **careful when trying to upgrade feedback**, because the information might not actually be there.
-For example, if you ask people what part of your speech they liked, they might (unknowingly) just make something up.

 ### Ways to Improve Feedback

 1. **Noice cancellation:** Remove as much noise from measurements as possible and focus on metrics that more directly tell you what you want to know.
-E.g. when looking for feedback on the quality of your writing, don't use views as feedback (depends on a wide number of uncontrollable factors) but the rate of people reading a post until the end.
+E.g. when looking for feedback on the quality of your blog posts, don't use views as feedback (depends on a wide number of uncontrollable factors) but the rate of people reading a post until the end.
 2. **Difficulty sweet spot:** Feedback is information, and the